IBM/dbb/Templates/Common-Backend-Scripts/README.md

 CLI parameter | Description
 ---------- | ----------------------------------------------------------------------------------------
 -w `<workspace>` | **Workspace directory** - an absolute or relative path that represents unique directory for this pipeline definition, that needs to be consistent through multiple steps.
--a `<application>` | **Application name** to be analyed for stale DBB Metadatastore objects and Build Datasets.
+-a `<application>` | **Application name** to be analyzed for stale DBB Metadatastore objects and build datasets.
--p | Flag to control if the generated delete cmd files should be executed by the pipeline.
-If the steps are not executed through the script, it is recommended to publish the generated files to the pipeline run, that an administrator can take care of them.
+-p | Flag to control if the generated commands files should be executed by the pipeline.
+If the commands are not executed by the script, it is recommended to publish the generated files to the pipeline orchestrator, where an administrator can review and eventually execute them manually.

-#### Additional Notes
+#### Additional notes

-This script can be embedded into a pipeline execution, but can also be used in a stand-alone setup.
-For a pipeline implementation, this task can be included in the release process to facilate the cleanup of stale DBB Collections and DBB Build Groups, as well to make delete the build datasets.
+This script can be embedded into a pipeline execution, but can also be used in a standalone setup.
+For a pipeline implementation, this task can be included in the release process to facilitate the cleanup of stale DBB collections and DBB build groups, and to delete the build datasets as well.

-For the standalone implementation follow the below process:
+For the standalone implementation, use the following process:
 1. Have the Common Backend Scripts installed to z/OS Unix System Services and have them configured.
 2. Clone the application repository including all remote references.
-3. Assemble the generateCleanupCommands command like in the above sample.
+3. Execute the `generateCleanupCommands.sh` script like in the above sample.
 The user executing the script needs proper permissions on the DBB Metadatastore.

 Please note that the script leverages the [utilities/dbbBuildUtils.sh](utilities/dbbBuildUtils.sh) to compute the build high-level qualifier (HLQ).